OpenAgenda/oa-public/agenda-portal/README.md

  * **inactiveClass**: Class associated with the container div of the filter when it is inactive.
  * **className**: Invariable class associated to the container div of the filter.
  * **handlerSelector**: selector used to target the element that will be listened for onclick events, toggling the filter between active and inactive states.
 By default, the container of the whole filter is listened.
+ * **activeFilterLabel**: Label to display in the active filters widget when the custom filter is active.

 ###### Example 1: filtering on upcoming offline events